Grammar Usage

 - With and: usually plural — “Tom and Jerry are friends”

-- With or/nor: verb agrees with closer subject — “Neither the doctor nor the nurses are” (wait — nurses is plural)
+- With or/nor: verb agrees with the closer subject — “Neither the doctor nor the nurses are” (nurses is closer and plural, so the verb is plural)

 -